jeremymailen/kotlinter-gradle/README.md

 [![Build Status](https://api.travis-ci.org/jeremymailen/kotlinter-gradle.svg?branch=master)](https://travis-ci.org/jeremymailen/kotlinter-gradle)

-Painless gradle plugin for linting and formatting Kotlin source files using the awesome [ktlint](https://ktlint.github.io) engine.
+Painless Gradle plugin for linting and formatting Kotlin source files using the awesome [ktlint](https://ktlint.github.io) engine.

 It aims to be easy to set up with _zero_ required configuration and behaves as you'd expect out of the box.

-It's also fast because it integrates the ktlint _engine_ directly with gradle's incremental build and uses the Worker API to parallelize work.
+It's also fast because it integrates the ktlint _engine_ directly with Gradle's incremental build and uses the Worker API to parallelize work.

 ### Installation